aspinwall-ui/aspinwall-launcher/docs/widgets/creating_widgets.md

 As the configuration uses `Gio.Settings` internally, widgets that use the config **must provide their own schemas**.
 The schema file for the widget must be placed in the `schemas` subfolder.
 See [HowDoI/GSettings](https://wiki.gnome.org/HowDoI/GSettings) for information on creating schema files, but take note of some Aspinwall-specific things:

  * **Do not define a path.** Usually in schema files the `<schema ...>` tag has a `path` attribute.
 We must not set this attribute, as we use relocatable schemas - the path is automatically created by the widget API.
-(The base path can be overwritten with the `self.schema_base_path` variable - most users will not need to do this.)
+(The base path can be overwritten with the `self.schema_base_path` property in your widget class - most users will not need to do this.)
  * **The schema ID must exactly match the widget's ID.** Note that this is *case-sensitive*.
  * **The schema's XML file must be placed in the `schemas` subdirectory in your widget directory.** Additionally, widgets that are shipped are expected to compile these schemas; see the `meson.build` files in the widget directories for a way to do this through Meson.

 Additionally, widgets that are planning to use the config variable **must** set `self.has_config` to True (usually by placing `has_config = True` above your init function, below the metadata).
+This tells the launcher to load the settings schema. **If `self.has_config` is set to False, `self.config` is undefined**.

 If your widget has no configuration options, you don't need to set the `has_config` value; it is set to False by default.